evandroeisinger/presentations/README.md

 ##Presentations

-Be pleased to access this Wiki repository and find subjects that may help you.
+Be pleased to access the repository Wiki and find subjects that may help you.